aws/chalice/docs/source/tutorials/websockets.rst

        def from_env(cls):
            """Create table from the environment.

-           The environment variable TABLE is assumed to be present as it is set by the create-resources.py file.
+           The environment variable TABLE is present for a deployed application since it is set in all of the Lambda functions by a CloudFormation reference.
+We default to '', which will happen when we run ``chalice package`` since it loads the application, and no environment variable has been set.
+For local testing, a value should be manually set in the environment if '' will not suffice.
            """
-           table_name = os.environ.get('TABLE')
+           table_name = os.environ.get('TABLE', '')
            table = boto3.resource('dynamodb').Table(table_name)
            return cls(table)